Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 The hidden cost of "we'll figure it out"

-The cost of a botched handoff is hard to see because it shows up as things that don't happen.
+The cost of a botched account handover is hard to see because it shows up as things that don't happen.
 The follow-up that never goes out.
 The renewal that gets pushed to next quarter.
 The investor who was three weeks from a check and now thinks the team has moved on.
 None of those are crises.
 They're slow leaks.

-The relationship handoff checklist (the "minimum viable transfer")
+The client relationship handoff checklist

 You don't need a complex playbook to do this well.
 You need a small, ordered set of steps that get the right context in front of the right person before the original owner walks out the door.